MikeBishop/http-layering/draft-bishop-http-layering.md

 for better flow control performance, since the transport could consider all flows together.

+SCTP has seen limited deployment on the Internet, though recent experience has shown SCTP over UDP {{RFC6951}} to be a more viable combination.

 ### HTTP/2 Framing Layer

 HTTP/2 introduced a framing layer that incorporated the concept